nikvuk92/1MB335/Lab1.md

 ##### The `.bam` file is just for a small part of the genome, which one?
 **Question 4:** use `samtools view` and `head` and `tail` to **figure out the first and last basepair position in the file**.
 Also include the exact command you used!
+OBS!
+When writing the basepair position it important to remember that the position is relative to the Chromosome you are looking at.
+So, make sure to write down the Chromosome number as well.

 ##### Use `cut` to extract only the name and nucleotide sequence from the `.bam` file.